jhkim31/http-connection-pool/docs/2-API.md

 ## Method
 ### <code>add(requestConfig: [HcpRequestConfig](./3-Types.md#hcprequestconfig)): Promise<[HcpResponse](./3-Types.md#HcPResponse)></code>
 Add a request.
 The added request will be performed without any additional processing.

+If configuration passed as arguments when adding a request, the request is performed with the new configuration.

 The order of request execution is guaranteed, but the order of completion is not.